sinanyil81/Comp-Arch/RISCV Assembly/README.md

 More information about these errors can be found in the [Venus reference](https://cs61c.org/sp22/resources/venus-reference/#working-with-multiple-files).

-**Note**: Venus's calling convention checker will not report all calling convention bugs; it is intended to be used primarily as a basic check.
+**Note**: Venus calling convention checker will not report all calling convention bugs; it is intended to be used primarily as a basic check.
 Most importantly, **it will only look for bugs in functions that are exported with the `.globl` directive**

 ### Action